liudaac/kafka-ui-0.7.2/README.md

 #### UI for Apache Kafka is a free, open-source web UI to monitor and manage Apache Kafka clusters.

-Compared to the official latest version 0.7.1, the current project has made three upgrades:
+Compared to the official latest version 0.7.1, the current project has made 5 upgrades:

 * Added the following configuration items to the Topic list:
 BytesIn/sec